 Tamarind, an evergreen, leguminous and multipurpose tree belongs to the family of Fabaceae.
 Annually,

-there is wastage of 1,00,000 tones of tamarind kernel form 2,50,000 tones of Tamarind pulp (Singh et al.,
+there is wastage of 1,00,000 tones of tamarind kernel fm 2,50,000 tones of Tamarind pulp (Singh et al.,

 2007).
 The major area of production including Asian countries mainly Thailand, India, Bangladesh and